sfc-gh-gsomerville/Cortex_Transcripts/Cortex_Transcripts_Project_Overview.md

 - **JSON Processing**: Handles semi-structured data with Snowflake's VARIANT type
 - **Foreign Key Relationships**: Maintains data integrity across related tables
 - **Batch Processing**: Supports efficient processing of multiple records
+- **Python**: Streamlit application development using Pandas and Plotly Express

+## Getting Started

+1. Execute scripts in the `Create_Transcripts` directory to set up the database
+2. Run the `Data_Prep` scripts to transform and export the data
+3. Execute the `Analytics_Setup` scripts to analyze the conversation content
+4. Copy the python code into a Streamlit-in-Snoflake (SiS) app in Snowflake to visualize and explore the results

+For detailed instructions on each step, refer to the markdown documentation files in each directory.

+## Use Cases

+This project demonstrates solutions for:

+- Analyzing customer sentiment across support interactions
+- Identifying common issues for different medical device categories
+- Measuring support agent performance with objective metrics
+- Tracking resolution rates and service quality
+- Creating dashboards for real-time monitoring of support operations

 ## Business Value